Remote start + CO sensor

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Westinghouse WGen5300DF provides an output of 120/240V.
-While gasoline-powered, it gives a running wattage of 5300W along with a peak wattage of 6600W.
-While propane-powered, it provides 4800 rated watts and 5900 starting watts.
+The dual-fuel technology of the Westinghouse WGen5300DF allows for an output of 120/240V and provides superb power and versatility.
+If gasoline-powered, the device provides a running wattage of 5,300W and a starting wattage of 6,600W.
+If propane-powered, it gives 4,800 rated watts and 5,900 starting watts.

-With a noise rating of 68 dBA (less noisy than a normal conversation), the generator features a conventional pull-start mechanism, but also a simple and elegant electric starter (battery included).
+Enjoying a noise rating of 68 dBA (less noisy than background music), this generator can be started thanks to a simple traditional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery included).
 The WGen5300DF can also be remotely started, offering further convenience (key fob included).

-With a fuel capacity of 4.7 gallons, the WGen5300DF can operate for around 13.5 hours at 50% load using gasoline (fuel consumption around 0.35 GPH), or for around 9 hours (on a 20 lbs tank - propane consumption around 0.52 GPH) using propane.
+With a fuel capacity of 4.7 gallons, the WGen5300DF can operate for up to 14.5 hours using gasoline (fuel consumption around 0.43 GPH), or for around 9 hours (on a 20 lbs tank - propane consumption around 0.52 GPH) using propane.

-The powering of sensitive electronic devices with the WGen5300DF is not recommended due to its relatively high THD (<23%).
+The WGen5300DF is unsuitable for the powering of sensitive electronic devices due to its relatively high THD (<23%).

 With its TT-30R receptacle (TT as in 'Travel Trailer'), this Westinghouse generator is RV Ready.
 In addition, as it features a twist-lock L14-30R receptacle, the WGen5300DF is transfer switch ready: in case of a power outage, you will be easily able to connect it to a breaker box and power your household.